comp426-2022-spring/a99-sargas/README.md

 That is because you will all be doing a hybrid job of managing a thing while working on other things.

 Janet Mbugua--- Review Manager, backend
-Meghana Vattigunta --- Documentation, front end
-Sadye Franklin --- Plan Manager, Project manager, design/front end Albert --- FIGURE YO STUFF OUT
+Meghana Vattigunta --- Front End Documentation, front end Sadye Franklin --- Plan Manager, Project manager, design/front end Albert --- Back End Documenation, Release Manager, Back End Dev

 ## Check in with instructional staff